matimunghonyama/Financial-RAG-system/README.md

 - Predictions are probabilistic
 - Requires high-quality input documents
 - Not a substitute for professional financial advice
-- Performance depends on document quality
+- Performance depends on document quality and model selection

 ## 🔒 Privacy and Security